 4. Automatic Guided Vehicles (AGVs)

 AGVs use magnetic strips, floor markers (stickers), wires, lasers, cameras, and other sensors to navigate a set path in the warehouse.
-These types of warehouse automation systems are limited to large, non-complex warehouse environments with specially designed navigation layouts.
+These types of systems are limited to large, non-complex warehouse environments with specially designed navigation layouts.
 However, AGVs are unsuitable for complex and space constraint warehouses with many human workers/traffic.

 According to Grand View Research, the global market for AGVs is expected to grow at a CAGR of more than 15.8% from 2019 to 2025.